 Finding your productivity is hard, with looming deadlines and exams fast approaching it’s difficult to stay glued to your desk without some form of procrastination.
-Let’s face it, there is plenty to do at urbanest student accommodation, but sometimes you need to stay focused.
+Let’s face it, there is plenty to do at urbanest student studios in London, but sometimes you need to stay focused.
 To help you get through the term, we’ve looked into the biggest distractions students face and how to get the most out of your productivity.

 Here’s a text-friendly version of the infographic:

 How To Become A Productive Student.
 A Guide To University Success

 75% of university students consider themselves to be chronic procrastinators?

 Where does the time go?

 In the Beans Group survey on distraction, 80% of students admitted to spending roughly 3 hours a day procrastinating.